travers-rhodes/TimewarpVAE/timewarp_lib/README.md

 ```
 ### Options:
 * OneDConvEncoder (1D convolutions followed by fully-connected layers.
 Does not use `scaled_ts` parameter)
+* SelfAttentionTransformerEncoder (Self-attention based architecture.
+Can optionally use `scaled_ts` parameter)
 * TransformerEncoder (Attention-based architecture.
 Can optionally use `scaled_ts` parameter)

 ## `decoders.py`